-To help you become familiar with the enhancement and fixes included in this release, please attend the upcoming webinar Product Insights: Resource Sharing.
+To help you become familiar with the enhancements and fixes included in this release, please attend the upcoming webinar Product Insights: Resource Sharing.

 Please note the session time zones when registering.
 The sessions will be recorded and archived for future viewing on the OCLC Community Center.
 Please register, even if you are unable to attend, to receive a link to the recorded session.

-Join us for the Workshop Series: Learn how to fine-tune your ILL setup to save you time and speed turnaround for your library’s users.
-Topics include:
+Virtual Workshop Series: Learn how to fine-tune your ILL setup

 - Part 1: Fine-tune your policies and deflections (recording, slides, and checklist available)

 - Part 2: Construct your custom holdings (recording, slides, and checklist available)